 Some common personal injuries suffered as a result of tire blowout accidents include injuries of the following types:

 If you have suffered injuries or property damage due to a tire blowout auto accident, it is important to contact an attorney to help you gain compensation from the responsible party to cover your medical expenses and other damages.
-Call the experienced attorneys of Cantor Crane at 602-254-2701 or fill out the Online Contact Form for a free, no-obligation consultation about your case.
+Call the experienced attorneys of Cantor Injury Lawyers at 602-254-2701 or fill out the Online Contact Form for a free, no-obligation consultation about your case.

 Fill out the form below to recieve a free and confidential intial consultation.